Keaʻau High School: Notable achievements

 In 2010, science teacher John Constantinou won a Presidential Award for Excellence in Mathematics and Science Teaching.
 In the same year, the school won the LifeSmarts competition—a statewide consumer literacy and trivia contest—for the fourth consecutive year.
 In 2015, principal Dean Cevallos won the Masayuki Tokioka Excellence in School Leadership Award, an award given by the Masayuki Tokioka Foundation.

 In 2025, Freshman Academy Coordinator Judith “Elise” Hannigan won the 2026 "State Teacher of the Year" award from the HIDOE.

 Notable incidents

 In December 2006, a fight occurred which resulted a student getting a black eye and being transported to the hospital, along with six suspensions.
 During the fight, there were no security personnel, as they were all on leave.

-In 2008, a brawl occurred, resulting in the suspension or arrest of multiple students.
+In November 2009, a brawl occurred, resulting in the suspension or arrest of multiple students.

 In April 2022, a student-led walkout, consisting of over 100 students, occurred when it was found out that an employed teacher was previously investigated for allegedly sleeping with underage students.

+In September 2023, the school was criticized for its usage of security cameras inside of restroom facilities.